illinois-cs419/illinois-cs419.github.io/index.md

 ## Instructional Content ##

-# Lectures #
+### Lectures ###

+**You can attend live lectures at 9am Central Time on Wednesdays at this [Zoom link]()** in which we will focus on actively working through problems and doing code walkthroughs.

-Lectures will be available asynchronous as video links posted on [course schedule](https://illinois-cs418.github.io/schedule) You can expect new lectures to be posted by the end of the day on Monday, Wednesday, and Friday
+Lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs418.github.io/schedule).
+**You can expect new lectures to be posted by the end of the day on Monday, Wednesday, and Friday.**

-Unless otherwise announced on piazza, you can attend live lectures at 9am Central Time
+We know attending online synchronous can be difficult so there is no required attendance.
+If you can attend the Wednesday lecture, please do so.

-# Reading #
+### Reading ###

 There is no book for the class.
-Notes and other materials will be posted online.
+Notes and other materials will be posted online on the [course schedule](https://illinois-cs418.github.io/schedule).
-We do have some suggested books if you need help figuring things out:
+We do have some suggested books:

 ![Fundamentals of Computer Graphics 4th Edition by Steve Marschner, Peter Shirley](/img/shirley.jpg){:height="200px" width="160px"}